ifellows/salt/salt_website/src/content/docs/management/facilities.md

 ## Deleting a facility

 Click the delete icon next to a facility.
-Deleting a facility does not delete uploaded survey data — historical uploads are retained.
+Deleting a facility does not delete uploaded survey data; historical uploads are retained.